 Spectral slope (Sλ) curves calculated on normalized and averaged CDOM spectra in both end-member ecosystems showed contrasting patterns (Fig. 8B).
 Sλ calculated from the freshwater samples showed a linear increase in the UV-C region (< 280 nm) before reaching a plateau in the UV-B and UV-A regions (280-400 nm).
 Above 400 nm, Sλ decreased rapidly to 0.0095 nm-1.
 For the marine end-member, a dominant peak in the spectral slope curve was found at approximately 280 nm.
 Contrary to the freshwater curve, the quality of the computed slope, estimated using R2, was found to decrease from 400 nm indicating that the exponential model used to calculate Sλ were not fully capturing the general pattern in the DOC-aCDOM(λ) relationship (Fig. 8B).

 Discussion

+Tentative storyline for discussion:

+Spatial and temporal data coverage, and methodological uncertainties

+figures 1 & 2

+potential bias from 1) place and 2) time of observations

+high number of boreal systems  high seasonality

+majority of samples taken during summer, which is the productive season  might lead to bias towards autochthonous signal

+uncertainties arising from the conversion to a350

+uncertainties in compiling large datasets from various authors

+DOC-CDOM relationship

+figures 4 & 5 (to be changed to 3 & 4)

+strong global trend with decreasing R2 with increasing salinity

+wavelength-dependent relationship, with decreasing R2 with increasing wavelength

+(RSD/SE figure?)

+These are the key points of the study, so they need to be discussed thoroughly

+DOM changes along transition from headwaters to ocean

+figures 3, 6 & 7 (to be changed to 5, 6 & 7)

+decreasing R2 we see earlier, is a result of decoupling of CDOM and DOC

+processing vs. mixing

+what processes lead to 1) bleaching (lower SUVA), and 2) decoupling (lower R2)

+differences in spectral slope between freshwater and seawater

+figure 8

+the most “active” wavelengths are the ones indicated by large changes in Loiselle curve

+these ranges are the most dynamic, i.e. show largest changes between samples

+present updated slope ranges (260-280 for freshwater; 260-280 and 280-340 for marine)

+Helms2008 does not work for marine samples

 Dissolved organic carbon (DOC, the main constituent of DOM) and CDOM are often used as proxies to characterize the quantity and the quality of the DOM pool in aquatic ecosystems.
 It was found that CDOM absorption coefficients correlate linearly to the DOC content of the DOM pool, although the relationship vary greatly among ecosystems (Spencer2012a).
 One explanation is that the dynamic of DOC and CDOM can be decoupled during its transport from lakes to oceans (Coble2007, Spencer2012a, Helms2013).
 For example, photochemical processes are likely to have a greater influence on the CDOM fraction as it absorb more UV light compared to the colorless fraction of the DOM pool.